 Policy 13.4A.7.
-Actions for first-phase objectives.
-Martin County shall identify actions that can accomplish the first-phase NPDES objectives in a cost-effective and locally acceptable manner.
+Actions for first-phase objectives best management practices.
+Martin County shall identify actions that can accomplish the first-phase best management practices as identified in the notice of intent permit to use NPDES Generic Permit objectives in a cost-effective and locally acceptable manner.